bytecodealliance/wasmtime/docs/introduction.md

 [The Component Model] is a Wasm architecture that provides a binary format for portable, cross-language composition.
 More specifically, it supports the use of interfaces via which components can communicate with each other.
-The main interfaces that the component model supports are those from WASI.
+WASI is defined in terms of component model interfaces.

 Wasmtime runs WebAssembly code [outside of the Web], and can be used both as a command-line utility or as a library embedded in a larger application.
 It